 EarthLink Internet in Virginia at a Glance

 EarthLink delivers fiber, DSL, and fixed wireless internet across Virginia, with plans starting at $49.99 per month.
-Fiber speeds reach up to 5 Gbps in select Virginia metro areas like Virginia Beach, while fixed wireless provides coverage where fiber has not yet been deployed.
+Fiber speeds reach up to 5 Gbps in select Virginia metro areas like Virginia Beach.
+While fixed wireless provides coverage where fiber has not yet been deployed.

 About EarthLink Internet in Virginia

 As home to the world's densest data center corridor in Northern Virginia, Virginia residents benefit from EarthLink's multi-technology approach to internet service.
-EarthLink partners with major infrastructure providers to deliver fiber-optic connections in metropolitan areas like Virginia Beach, Norfolk, Richmond, Arlington, and Alexandria, offering symmetrical speeds that support streaming, gaming, remote work, and smart home devices simultaneously.
+EarthLink partners with major infrastructure providers to deliver fiber-optic connections in metropolitan areas like Virginia Beach, Norfolk, Richmond, Arlington.
+Alexandria, offering symmetrical speeds that support streaming, gaming, remote work, and smart home devices simultaneously.

 Virginia's Northern Virginia tech corridor is one of the world's largest data center markets, driving exceptional broadband infrastructure in the D.C. suburbs.
 Hampton Roads and Richmond have their own strong markets, while the Shenandoah Valley and Southwest Virginia are more rural.
-In Southwest Virginia's Appalachian communities and the rural Shenandoah Valley, EarthLink's fixed wireless option provides an alternative to traditional wired connections, delivering up to 100 Mbps download speeds without the need for a phone line or cable infrastructure.
+In Southwest Virginia's Appalachian communities.
+The rural Shenandoah Valley, EarthLink's fixed wireless option provides an alternative to traditional wired connections, delivering up to 100 Mbps download speeds without the need for a phone line or cable infrastructure.
 This flexibility makes EarthLink a viable option for Virginia residents across a range of communities.

 EarthLink Internet Plans in Virginia